Marqed4/Custom-Calendar/README.md

 - **Teen spirit AI chatbot**
   A 19‑year‑old from the Midwest who comments on your calendar like it’s a diary you left open.

-- **Custom themes, notifications and alert sounds**
+- **Customizable backgrounds & alert sounds**
   Your calendar should look and sound like the mood you are in.
-(In progress)

 </div>